Business routes of Interstate 25: Wyoming

-All business routes of I-25 within Wyoming are maintained by the Wyoming Department of Transportation (WyDOT).
+All business routes of I-25 within Wyoming are maintained by the Wyoming Department of Transportation (WYDOT).
 Wyoming has no naming convention for disambiguation between different business routes with all designated simply as I-25 Business (I-25 Bus.) along the Interstate.
 I-25 has seven business routes within the state.
-Road concurrences are frequent in Wyoming, and the seven business highways often overlay multiple other highways, including U.S. Highway 87 Business (US 87 Bus.), wholly or partly at most of these seven locations, as US 87 largely follows I-25 throughout the state.
+Road concurrences are frequent in Wyoming, and the seven business highways often overlay multiple other highways, including US 87 Bus., wholly or partly at most of these seven locations, as US 87 largely follows I-25 throughout the state.

 Cheyenne

 Interstate 25 Business (I-25 Bus.) and U.S. Highway 87 Business (US 87 Bus.) are business loops serving the city of Cheyenne in Laramie County.
 The 8.006 mi multiplexed highway begins at exit 7 of I-25/US 87 and is routed along Wyoming Highway 212 (WYO 212) and named College Drive.
 At just over 2.5 mi, US 85 is intersected.
 Here, I-25 Bus. leaves WYO 212, turns north onto US 85, and remains paired with it until its end.
 I-25 Bus./US 85/US 87 Bus. enter Cheyenne from the south and intersect I-80 at exit 362.
 At this point, I-180 begins.
 Despite the Interstate designation, the I-180 portion is not a freeway.
 The I-180 concurrency only lasts for just over 1 mi as I-180 ends at I-80 Bus./US 30 along Lincolnway.
-I-25 Bus. continues north with US 85 and US 87 Bus. now as a oneway couplet through central Cheyenne northbound as Warren Avenue and southbound as Central Avenue.
-Near the Cheyenne Regional Airport, the oneway streets combine and continue as Central Avenue before intersecting the southern terminus of WYO 219 at Yellowstone Road.
+I-25 Bus. continues north with US 85 and US 87 Bus. now as a one-way couplet through central Cheyenne northbound as Warren Avenue and southbound as Central Avenue.
+Near Cheyenne Regional Airport, the one-way streets combine and continue as Central Avenue before intersecting the southern terminus of WYO 219 at Yellowstone Road.
 I-25 Bus. and US 87 Bus. terminate at exit 12 of I-25/US 87.
 Here, US 85 joins those routes northbound.